Is Google Analytics HIPAA compliant?

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law of the United States adopted in 1996.
 HIPAA aims to protect the privacy and security of protected health information (PHI) and to ensure its portability from one healthcare provider to another.

-This does not mean you can do whatever you want with health information.
-Other rules may apply: for instance, California’s CCPA includes rules for processing health information and other categories of sensitive information.
+If your organization is not a covered entity, a business associate, or a subcontractor, you do not need to worry about HIPAA!
+But this does not mean you can do whatever you want with that information.
+Other rules may apply: for instance, California’s CCPA includes specific rules for processing health information and other categories of sensitive information.

 What is the Privacy Rule?